mah115/Zubax-Myxa-uart-codec-avr/README.md

 ### Features
 - Transport layer
-  - Constructing, sending, receiving and decoding popcop messages
+  - Constructing, sending, receiving and decoding valid popcop messages
   - [CRC32C](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) cyclic redundancy check implementation
 - Dynamic controller amount
   - Configure and control n+1 instances of Myxa microcontrollers (as many as serial ports your AVR supports)
 - Message implementations
-  - Hardware test
+  - Hardware test: restart the motor controller in case of power loss or no power start.
+Restarting the AVR will attempt to restart the motor controller.
-  - Run task
+  - Run task: make motor run at defined RPM
-  - Status message
+  - Status message: reading of motor values - voltage, rpm etc.

 #### Using it
 Defining an instance for motor controller.
 This structure will hold configuration parameters and parameter readings for particular motor.